hiperwalk/hiperwalk/docs/index.rst

 This high-level optimization is made user-friendly as it doesn't require a parallel programming background.
-Hiperwalk is an ongoing project, using the capabilities of Python, C, OpenCL, among other languages, to provide a robust and efficient environment for the simulation of quantum walks and quantum algorithms.
+Hiperwalk is an ongoing project, using the capabilities of Python, C, OpenCL, among other languages, to provide a robust and efficient environment for the simulation of quantum walks and spatial search algorithms.

 .. toctree::
    :maxdepth: 3